 In 2011 Laura won the Creative Workforce Fellowship and studied the effects of the housing crisis in Cleveland, Ohio which culminated the same year in an exhibition at Baldwin Wallace University.
 Laura's drawings and installations depict the transformation of architectural landscapes.
 Through the amalgamation of these sites, Cooperman references the loss of localized meaning in our contemporary world.
 Traditional textile designs, architectural elements, wild vegetation and commercial products from different cultures find themselves pieced together in a new environment with new meaning and purpose attached.

-Laura has exhibited both nationally and internationally at venues such as Lesley Heller Workspace, Center For Emerging Visual Artists in Philadelphia, Flanders Art Gallery and Gallery Imperato.
-Awards include the Winifred M. Gordon International Award, the Grainger Marburg Travel Grant and a residency at Red Gate in Beijing, China, and the Creative Workforce Fellowship.
+Laura has exhibited both nationally and internationally at venues such as The Manchester Art Gallery in the UK, Lesley Heller Workspace in New York City, and The Center For Emerging Visual Artists in Philadelphia.
+Awards include the Creative Workforce Fellowship, the Grainger Marburg Travel Grant, and the Winifred M. Gordon International Award.
 She has been included in publications such as Perfect Paper, Choosing and Using Paper, Handmade 3D and The Paper Engineering Handbook.
-Born in Cleveland, Laura lives and works in Cleveland Heights.
-Her work is currently on view in the exhibition "Cut it Up" at Ann Street Gallery in Newburgh, NY.